SinazoZama/pdsnd_github/README.md

 Include the files used

 ### Credits
-I got help from Kwezi, various git hub repos as well
+I got help from Kwezi, various git hub repos as well.
+This project has been interesting.